pemo11/easygrader/simpelgrader_manual.md

 1. test-testerClass
 2. test-testerRegex

-The test-testClass subelements just contains the name of the class file to be executed by the Java Launcher.
+The *test-testClass* subelementsjust contains the name of the class file to be executed by the Java Launcher.
 Since this is console application, it will output something.

 The output consists of several lines.
-Each line contains the return value from the method implementend in the submitted Java file (eg. App.java) and a expected value.
+Each line contains the return value from the method implementend in the submitted Java file (eg. *App.java*) and a expected value.

 Here is an example for an output line: